-Team members may not share their write ups, but should submit them independently in Canvas as a PDF file.
-Failure of one or both members to submit the contributions report will result in both members receiving NO GRADE on the assignment... (considered late until both are submitted)
+Team members may not share their effort reports, but should submit them independently in Canvas as a PDF file.
+Failure of one or both members to submit the effort report will result in both members receiving NO GRADE on the assignment... (considered late until both are submitted)